actinia-org/actinia-gdi/README.md

 # actinia gdi

-You can run actinia-gdi in multiple ways:

-* as actinia-core plugin
-* as standalone app with gunicorn, connected with a running actinia-core instance
+You can run actinia-gdi as standalone app with gunicorn, connected with a running actinia-core instance.

-Depending on how you run, it, actinia-gdi has different endpoints as some make only sense in plugin mode or vice versa.
-See `actinia_gdi/endpoints.py`.
-Therefore a running postgres instance is only needed in standalone mode.
-If used as actinia-core plugin, the main.py is not executed.
-In standalone-mode, GRASS GIS is not required.
-Therefore, endpoints which needs GRASS GIS access, are only added in plugin-mode.

 ## Installation
-For DEV setup or deployments, see docker/README.md.
+For installation or DEV setup, see docker/README.md.

-## actinia-core process-chain templating
-see actinia-module.md

 ## DEV notes: